Charged Lifshitz black holes from general covariance breaking: Introduction

 which has been explored in several applications involving nonrelativistic field theories \cite{taylor2016lifshitz,hartnoll2009lectures,zaanen2015holographic}.
 The metric \eqref{lifmetric} is invariant under the scaling \cite{taylor2016lifshitz}

 where $z$ represents a {\it dynamical exponent}, which works as a measure of the spacetime anisotropy.
-For $z=1$ we retrieve the relativistic setup and the $\text{AdS}_{D}$ geometry, but for $z\neq1$ it usually emerges in the presence of massive vector fields \cite{taylor2008non} or in Hor\"ava-Lifshitz models \cite{griffin2013lifshitz}.
+Models that present the scaling invariance \eqref{lifscal} have gained prominence in field theory since for $z=2$ Lifshitz field theories are dual to the background metric \eqref{lifmetric}, enjoying the same set of nonrelativistic symmetries \cite{kachru2008gravity}, and for $z=3$ it is possible to find consistent proposals of well-behaved (renormalizable) gravity in the UV regime of Hor\"ava-Lifshitz (HL) models \cite{hovrava2009quantum,sotiriou2011hovrava}.
+Moreover, for $z=1$ we retrieve the relativistic setup and the $\text{AdS}_{D}$ geometry, but for $z\neq1$ the metric \eqref{lifmetric} usually emerges in the presence of massive vector fields \cite{taylor2008non} or within HL scenarios \cite{griffin2013lifshitz}.

 A natural extension to the study of Lifshitz geometries is the search for black hole solutions asymptotically approaching the background \eqref{lifmetric}.
-Such solutions are used in systems where the temperature of the gravity side acts to involve the dual field theory in thermal bath \cite{taylor2008non,taylor2016lifshitz,balasubramanian2009analytic} and due to this interest, neutral \cite{danielsson2009black,mann2009lifshitz,deveciouglu2014lifshitz,bertoldi2009black} and charged \cite{pang2010charged,brynjolfsson2013holographic,dehghani2011charged,alvarez2014nonlinearly} Lifshitz black holes were found and several other studies were carried out on this subject (see, for instance \cite{ayon2010analytic,ayon2009lifshitz,brito2020black,natsuume2018holographic,bazeia2015two,deveciouglu2011thermodynamics,gonzalez2011field,melnikov2019lifshitz,bravo2020thermodynamics,ayon2019microscopic,zangeneh2015thermodynamics,alvarez2014nonlinearly,liu2014thermodynamics,tarrio2011black,naeimipour2021lifshitz,tallarita2014holographic,li2014non,lu2014lifshitz}).
+Such solutions are used in systems where the temperature of the gravity side acts to involve the dual field theory in thermal bath \cite{taylor2008non,taylor2016lifshitz,balasubramanian2009analytic} and due to this interest, neutral \cite{danielsson2009black,mann2009lifshitz,deveciouglu2014lifshitz,bertoldi2009black} and charged \cite{pang2010charged,brynjolfsson2013holographic,dehghani2011charged,alvarez2014nonlinearly} Lifshitz black holes were found and several other studies were carried out on this subject (see, for instance \cite{ayon2010analytic,ayon2009lifshitz,brito2020black,natsuume2018holographic,bazeia2015two,deveciouglu2011thermodynamics,gonzalez2011field,melnikov2019lifshitz,bravo2020thermodynamics,ayon2019microscopic,zangeneh2015thermodynamics,alvarez2014nonlinearly,liu2014thermodynamics,tarrio2011black,naeimipour2021lifshitz,tallarita2014holographic,li2014non,lu2014lifshitz,bravo2022lifshitz}).
 In particular, by extending the connection between the thermodynamics of charged $AdS$ black holes and the thermodynamics of liquid-gas systems \cite{chamblin1999charged,chamblin1999holography,dolan2011pressure,kubizvnak2012p} to charged Lifshitz black holes made it possible, for example, to use holographic methods in the analysis of critical phenomena in superconductors \cite{brynjolfsson2010holographic}, complexity \cite{zhu2020holographic}, electrical conductivity \cite{jain2010universal} and fermion systems \cite{brynjolfsson2010black,fang2012holographic} in models with no underlying conformal symmetry.